clojure-lsp/clojure-lsp/README.md

 In `lsp-mode`, `lsp-clojure-server-command` variable is available to override the command to start the `clojure-lsp` server, might be necessary to do this on a Windows environment.

+For a detailed guide on how to configure Emacs with LSP, check [here](https://emacs-lsp.github.io/lsp-mode/tutorials/clojure-guide/)

 For more `lsp-mode` clojure settings, check [here](https://emacs-lsp.github.io/lsp-mode/page/lsp-clojure/)

 </details>

 <details>